 - Repeat customers often contribute a significant portion of revenue.

-- Loyal customers are more likely to recommend your brand to others, providing valuable word-of-mouth marketing.
+- Loyal customers are likelier to recommend your brand to others, providing valuable word-of-mouth marketing.

-- Increasing customer retention by just 5% can increase profits by 25% to 95%, according to Harvard Business Review.
+- According to Harvard Business Review, increasing customer retention by just 5% can increase profits by 25% to 95%.

 2. Measuring Customer Loyalty